Table of Contents[Hide][Show]

 Lectins in Food

 The more problematic lectins are found primarily in the single food group known as legumes.
-This food classification includes the various beans such as kidney, cannellini, black, fava, navy and so forth.
+This food classification includes various beans such as kidney, cannellini, black, fava, navy, and so forth.
 It also includes chickpeas, lentils, and peas.
 However, a wide variety of foods contain lectins, not just legumes.

 Plant Lectins and Digestion